 Sony to test out their 3D tech by recording World Cup games

 Sony is using just about the most-viewed event on Earth (the FIFA World Cup) to test out and promote their 3-D technology.
-Sony is going to record up to 25 of the soccer games in 3-D. Unfortunately, the end result is only going to be visible at special FIFA events in June and July during… Continue reading Sony to test out their 3D tech by recording World Cup games
+Sony is going to record up to 25 of the soccer games in 3-D. Unfortunately, the end result is only going to be visible at special FIFA events in June and July during the World Cup next year (2010), and then for highlights when Sony starts selling their 3-D TVs and video cameras.

 Panasonic plans to be 1st to market 3D HD TV for consumers

 In perhaps their biggest play at the IFA conference in Berlin, Germany, Panasonic showed off their 3D TV for the home market.
 Their system is a traditional stereoscopic system that needs glasses and works in conjunction with their Blu-ray DVD player that has 3D content.
-Panasonic aims to hit the market with multiple TV sizes… Continue reading Panasonic plans to be 1st to market 3D HD TV for consumers
+Panasonic aims to hit the market with multiple TV sizes in 2010.

 3D Eyetracking UI